zephraph/notes/Recurse/Half-batch reflection.md

 2. [[Recurse#Habits I'd like to cultivate]]
 	- I tried to keep this part simple because I didn't want to over-commit.
 I mostly did a good job right up until the last few weeks.
 Last week in particular I wrote little.
 I'm finding that I regret not taking a break between work and [[Recurse]].
 I've lapsed into phases of feeling burned out again and have really had to step back and just rest.
 I've spent most of the last week and a half just reading.
 Overall I *am* glad I kept a limited commitment and I feel okay about my progress in adhering to it.
 Perhaps I can pick this back up to finish off the second half of my batch strong.
 3. [[Recurse#Projects of interest]]
 	- I honestly haven't dug into my projects of interest nearly as deep as I'd like.
+I'd made a little progress on my [[Custom Mechanical Keyboard]], though my writing on the topic has faltered a lot.
+I need to go in and update a few key decisions I've made and my (limited) progress so far.